-How to leverage business opportunities to raise money
+How to leverage business opportunities to raise money.

-Advantages to Approaching Local Businesses
+Advantages of Approaching Local Businesses

 National Chains can be Good Resources too